 Figure 3 shows the node’s response in terms of CQL ops/second and their correlation with the system’s

 iowait and Seastar’s pending I/O, which is the number of requests sitting in the internal queue waiting for their turn to be dispatched to the kernel.
 As we have mentioned in our previous article about EC2 instance performance, the performance of an instance can vary a lot even among instances of the same class.
 To isolate those effects and prevent this from skewing the results, we invert the instances placement during both runs.
-In the first run the node Scylla-1 (in blue) is constrained (has I/O Scheduler parameters applied) while Scylla-2 (in green) is unconstrained (no I/O Scheduler parameters applied), and in the second run, Scylla-1 (blue) is unconstrained while Scylla-2 (green) is constrained.
+In the first run the node ScyllaDB-1 (in blue) is constrained (has I/O Scheduler parameters applied) while ScyllaDB-2 (in green) is unconstrained (no I/O Scheduler parameters applied), and in the second run, ScyllaDB-1 (blue) is unconstrained while ScyllaDB-2 (green) is constrained.

 Even in such simple scenario, those instances will find a bottleneck in the disk.
 The total bandwidth is at the peak of what these instances can do and when compactions start we see in the CQL ops/second graph in Figure 3 the overall throughput dropping.